 Putting the Information to Use

-The second independent verification method used in Montana is direct measurement field tests of wireless coverage.
-This was accomplished using custom smart phone programs that log geographic location, signal strength, data throughput, cell tower information, and provider.
+The second independent verification method used in Montana was direct measurement field tests of wireless coverage.
+This was accomplished using custom smart phone programs that logged geographic location, signal strength, data throughput, cell tower information, and provider.
 Using this tool we drove over 6000 miles in Montana and bordering states to record wireless availability.
 The information gathered was used to support signal propagation modeling and for verification of overall mapping accuracy.